acremonezi/Magnetic-Stirring-Plate/README.md

 # Magnetic Stirring Plate

-This is a Magnetic Stirring Plate to produce Yeast Starter for Beer Home Brewers.
+This is a Magnetic Stirring Plate to produce Yeast Starter for Beer Homebrewers.
 Enjoy it!

 **From Wikipedia:**
 * A magnetic stirrer or magnetic mixer is a laboratory device that employs a rotating magnetic field to cause a stir bar (or flea) immersed in a liquid to spin very quickly, thus stirring it.
 More details: https://en.wikipedia.org/wiki/Magnetic_stirrer